Jan3385/VoxaEngine/docs/Engine.md

 `IGame::Update` provides a standard `deltaTime` variable which works as any standard delta time as it is the time between frames in milliseconds.

 > [!NOTE]
 > The deltaTime is the time between the previous last two frames.
-This is a technical issue all engines have
+This is a technical issue almost all engines have